-Head coach Scott Thomson completed his 20th season at the helm of the Mount baseball program in 2017 and owns 335 career wins at the school.
-He guided the Mountaineers to their first-ever bid to the NCAA Tournament in 2008.
+Head coach Scott Thomson completed his 21st season at the helm of the Mount baseball program in 2018 and owns 356 career wins at the school.

 In 2008, after seeing his team open the season with 15 straight losses, Thomson was able to maneuver the Mount into the fourth and final spot in the Northeast Conference Tournament.
 There, the Mount lost its first game against Monmouth, but stormed back, winning four straight games out of the loser's bracket to claim the program's first-ever NEC title.
 After eliminating Wagner and Central Connecticut State, the Mount was able to finish the job by knocking off Monmouth twice, including a 14-2 victory in the championship game.